Kayla DiCello: 2019

-Senior
+Senior gymnastics career

 2020

 In January it was announced that DiCello would make her senior debut at the American Cup, taking place on March 7.
 She finished in second place behind compatriot Morgan Hurd, with a score of 55.132 in the all-around.
 She posted the second highest score on vault behind Great Britain’s Jennifer Gadirova and the third highest on floor behind Gadirova and Hurd.

 2021

 DiCello competed at the American Classic in April.
 She only competed on the uneven bars and on balance beam where she placed second behind Sunisa Lee and fifth respectively.

 In May, DiCello competed at the GK US Classic, finishing third in the all-around behind Simone Biles and Jordan Chiles.
 She also placed first on the uneven bars, tied for ninth on balance beam with Emma Malabuyo, and placed third on floor exercise behind Biles and Chiles.
-At the National Championships DiCello finished 11th in the all-around.
+At the National Championships DiCello finished 11th in the all-around after errors on uneven bars and balance beam on both days of the competition.
 She won silver on floor exercise behind Simone Biles.
-As a result she was named to the national team and selected to compete at the Olympic Trials.
-At the Olympic Trials DiCello finished sixth in the all-around and was named as an alternate for the Olympic team.
+As a result, she was named to the national team and selected to compete at the Olympic Trials.
+At the Olympic Trials DiCello finished sixth in the all-around and was named as an alternate for the Olympic team alongside Leanne Wong, Kara Eaker, and Emma Malabuyo.

 In October DiCello was selected to compete at the 2021 World Championships alongside Leanne Wong, Konnor McClain, and eMjae Frazier.
 While there she qualified for the all-around final in third place behind Angelina Melnikova and teammate Wong, the floor exercise final in fourth place, and the balance beam final in seventh place.
 She won third in the all-around final behind Angelina Melnikova and Leanne Wong.

 In November DiCello signed her national letter of intent to compete for the Florida Gators.

 2022

-In July DiCello was selected to compete at the upcoming Pan American Championships alongside Skye Blakely, Zoe Miller, Elle Mueller, and Lexi Zeiss.
+After not competing for the first half of the year, in July, DiCello was selected to compete at the Pan American Championships alongside Skye Blakely, Zoe Miller, Elle Mueller, and Lexi Zeiss.
 On the first day of competition she won gold on floor exercise and helped the United States qualify to the team final in second place.
+DiCello finished in only fifth place in the all-around due to downgrading on vault and falling on balance beam.
 During the team final DiCello competed on uneven bars, balance beam, and floor exercise, helping the United States win silver behind Brazil.
-In August DiCello competed at the National Championships.
-She finished finished fourth in the all-around and third on balance beam.

-NCAA
+In August, DiCello competed at the National Championships with upgraded routines, most notably restoring her Baitova (double-twisting Yurchenko) on vault.
+She finished fourth in the all-around and third on balance beam, earning a spot on the national team.
+Despite her placement making her an early favorite for the 2022 World Championships team, DiCello did not compete at the selection camp, as she had begun training for the NCAA collegiate season at the University of Florida.